 Remote host / container / WSL Linux prerequisites

-You may encounter issues with certain extensions with native dependencies when using VS Code Insiders with 32-bit ARMv7l glibc-based Linux SSH hosts and 64-bit x86 musl-based Alpine Linux containers.
-For ARMv7l in VS Code Insiders, extensions may only include x86_64 versions of native modules or runtimes in the extension.
-For Alpine Linux in VS Code Insiders, included native code or runtimes may not work due to fundamental differences between how
+You may encounter issues with certain extensions with native dependencies with ARMv7l (AArch32) / ARMv8l (AArch64) glibc-based hosts, containers, or WSL and 64-bit x86 musl-based Alpine Linux.
+For ARMv7l/ARMv8l, extensions may only include x86_64 versions of native modules or runtimes in the extension.
+For Alpine Linux, included native code or runtimes may not work due to fundamental differences between how

 libc is implemented in Alpine Linux (